Jerry Sandusky: Early life and education

+Personal life

-Sandusky married Dorothy "Dottie" (née Gross) in 1966, and together they have six adopted children.
+In 1966, Sandusky married Dorothy "Dottie" (née Gross), and together they adopted six children.
 Sandusky and his wife have also served as foster parents.
-One of Sandusky's sons, Jon Sandusky, was Director of Player Personnel for the Cleveland Browns from 2010 to 2014.
-Another son, E. J. Sandusky, is an assistant football coach at West Chester University.
-Sandusky described his family as "old fashioned", with Dottie being the leader.
+One of Sandusky's sons, Jon Sandusky, was director of player personnel for the Cleveland Browns from 2010 to 2014.
+Another son, E. J. Sandusky, was an assistant football coach at West Chester University.
+Sandusky described his family as "old fashioned", and his wife Dottie as the family's leader.

-Matt Sandusky, adopted son and former foster child of Sandusky's, released a statement through his attorneys saying that Sandusky had sexually molested him as a child.
+Matt Sandusky, one of Sandusky's children and a former foster child of Sandusky's, released a statement.
+Attorney Andrew Shubin notified the press that Sandusky had sexually molested Matt as a child.
 Matt Sandusky's statement was released on the day the jury began deliberations in the sex abuse trial against Sandusky.

-On February 13, 2017, Sandusky's adopted son Jeffrey (Jeff) was arrested and charged with sexual assault of a child and possession of child pornography, and entered a plea deal while awaiting trial in September 2017, with sentencing scheduled for December 2017.
+On February 13, 2017, another of Sandusky's adopted children, his son Jeffrey (Jeff), was arrested and charged with sexual assault of a child and possession of child pornography, and entered a plea deal while awaiting trial in September 2017, with sentencing scheduled for December 2017.
 On December 8, 2017, he was given a sentence of three-and-a-half to six years in prison after "pleading guilty to pressuring a teenage girl to send him naked photos and asking her teen sister to perform a sex act."

 Jerry Sandusky was a member of St. Paul's United Methodist Church in State College.

-Education and football career

-Sandusky played for Rip Engle at Penn State, starting at defensive end from 1963 to 1965.
-He graduated first in his class with a B.S. in health in 1966 and physical education in 1970.
+Career

 Early coaching career

 Sandusky served as a graduate assistant under Paterno at Penn State in 1966.
 He was the assistant basketball and track coach at Juniata College in 1967 and the offensive line coach at Boston University in 1968.